Blog

 The main requirement for obtaining a passport is rabies vaccination.
 In the EU, vaccination is required at least 21 days prior to departure if it is the first dose or if the vaccination cycle has been interrupted.
 If, on the other hand, it is a booster given on time, there is no need to comply with this waiting period.

-Traveling outside the EU: additional requirements and advance planning
+Traveling with toy poodle outside the EU: additional requirements and advance planning

 If the trip is to a non-EU country, the documentation and requirements increase.
 Although a European passport is still necessary, it is often not sufficient.
 Many countries require an international health certificate, issued by an official veterinarian and validated by the health authorities of the country of origin.